-- When installed on a Windows x86-64 server or a Linux x86-64 server, the Trial license will allow up to four cameras, and up to 128GB of video archives.
-The Trial version can also be linked to Orchid Fusion/Hybrid VMS. - When installed on a Linux ARM embedded server, the Trial license will allow unlimited cameras and archives, but cannot be linked to Orchid Fusion/Hybrid VMS.
+- This is our default, out-of-the-box Orchid license. - When installed on a Windows x86-64 server or a Linux x86-64 server, the Trial license will allow up to four cameras, and up to 128GB of video archives.
+The Trial version can also be linked to an Orchid Fusion or an Orchid Hybrid VMS system. - When installed on a Linux ARM embedded server, the Trial license will allow unlimited cameras and archives, but cannot be linked to an Orchid Fusion or Orchid Hybrid VMS system.